How It Works

 • Securities compliance and other regulatory and tax filings

-Emergency Expense Reserve.
-We also set aside some additional cash just in case additional cash is needed to care for the instrument.
+We also set aside some additional cash just in case funds are needed to care for the instrument.
 Unused reserves are returned to investors.

-We’re aligned with investor interests to sell the instrument for a fair price.
-The sponsor fee is a proportion of proceeds on a sale, and is only collected if the instrument is sold for a profit.
+A sponsor fee is collected as a proportion of proceeds on a sale, and is only collected if the instrument is ultimately sold for a profit.
+This way Strumenti is aligned with musician- and patron-investor interests only to sell the instrument for a fair price.

 Our offerings are currently only open to accredited investors, which means you must meet certain income, net worth, and/or other requirements under SEC guidelines.
 The first time you invest at Strumenti.com, you’ll be asked to provide evidence to support your accredited investor status.